Dog in Clinic

 Can Vetmedin and Furosemide Be Taken Together?

 Yes, they can if your vet prescribes it.
-Please get in touch with your vet before giving any medications and vitamins with Vetmedin.

-How is Vetmedin Withdrawn?
+How is the Medication Withdrawn?

 What Will Happen If I Stop Giving My Dog Vetmedin?